Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 The building will be created with maximum :tag:`Strength`.
 Engineers will always get a repair cursor over the building.

-:[BuildingType]Rubble.Intact= (BuildingType): The new :type:`BuildingType`
+:tagdef:`[BuildingType]Rubble.Intact=BuildingType`
-  that this :type:`BuildingType` will transform into when it is repaired.
+  The new :type:`BuildingType` that this :type:`BuildingType` will transform into when it is repaired.
 The repaired building will be created with 1% :tag:`Strength`.

 Note that Engineers will not be 'used up' by this repair process - they keep